 Blue moons, Harvest moons, Worm moons?
-Find out more about the ancient names associated with the Moon - and what they mean.
+Find out more about the ancient names associated with the phases of the Moon - and what they mean.

 At almost all times, half of the Moon is being lit up by the Sun, but this need not be the half that is facing towards the Earth.
 The only exception is during a lunar eclipse.

 If the Moon is between the Earth and the Sun in its orbit, then the back side of the Moon is being lit up and the side facing the Earth is in darkness.
 This is called a new Moon.
 If the Moon is on the other side of the Earth compared to the Sun, then the near side of the Moon will be fully lit up: a full Moon.

 How many phases of the Moon are there?

 In between these, the Moon goes through multiple stages of partial illumination during its different phases.
 These are the banana-shaped crescent Moon, the D-shaped quarter Moon and the almost complete gibbous Moon.

 Finally, each phase is also named after its position in the full 29.5 day cycle based on whether it is growing (waxing) or shrinking (waning).

 The eight phases of the Moon in order are:

 The full, quarter and new Moons are all the instants in time when the Moon is exactly fully, half or not at all illuminated from our perspective on Earth.
 The crescent and gibbous Moons each last approximately a week.